ractivejs/ractivejs.github.io/docs/api/directives.md

 });
 ```

-Data can also be bound to text via its contents.
+Data can also be bound to text areas via its contents.

 ```js
 Ractive({